vrodriguezf/mlr/doc/knitted/tutorial/benchmark_experiments.md

 Example 2: One task, one learner, tuning
 ----------------------------------------

-Now we have a learner with hyperparameters and we want to find out, which are the best ones.
+Now we have a learner with hyperparameters and we want to find the best ones.
 In that case we have two resampling levels.

-We show an example with outer bootstrap and inner cross-validation, our learner will be k-nearest-neighbor.
+We show an example with outer bootstrap and inner cross-validation, our learner will be k-nearest neighbour.

 ```splus